0xytoken/coingecko_pack/README.md

 🙏 Thanks to the amazing CoinGecko team for making this possible! 🎉

-Check out my [Crypto Sheet](https://coda.io/@niklas-benjamin-muegge/crypto) to get some insporation on some cool analytics/queries you can now run. 💪
+Check out my [Crypto Sheet](https://coda.io/@niklas-benjamin-muegge/crypto) to get inspiration on some cool analytics/queries you can now run. 💪